TinaArens/SQL/README.md

 ● Extract an entity relationship diagram and create a first draft of a data dictionary

 #### Exercise 3: SQL for Data Analysts
-● Identify the syntax of common SQL commands, i ncluding basic CRUD operations ● Explain commonly used constraints for creating tables ● Write SQL commands i n PostgreSQL to answer some basic business questions
+● Identify the syntax of common SQL commands, including basic CRUD operations ● Explain commonly used constraints for creating tables ● Write SQL commands i n PostgreSQL to answer some basic business questions

 #### Exercise 4: Database Querying in SQL
 ● Explain the importance of querying in SQL